RPG Maker: RPG Maker Fes

 A version for the Nintendo 3DS was released by NIS America on June 27, 2017.
-While it remains portable on a small screen, users can create games on-the-go and also download games to play as well.
-The game received some criticism, with NintendoWorldReport saying that the title would be more suitable to hardcore RPG fans, who want to create their own game, rather than for every type of player.
+While it remains portable on a small screen, users can create games on the go and also download games to play as well.
+The game received some criticism, with NintendoWorldReport saying that the title would be more suitable for hardcore RPG fans, who want to create their own game, rather than for every type of player.
 Games completed can be uploaded to the RPG Maker Fes Player app for those to download and play on their own systems.
-It is the second RPG Maker version to receive a limited edition (the previous one being RPG Tsukūru DS) which includes a CD soundtrack in a jewel case containing all the soundtracks in the game, and a full-color paperback artbook.
+It is the second RPG Maker version to receive a limited edition (the previous one being RPG Tsukūru DS), which includes a CD soundtrack in a jewel case containing all the soundtracks in the game, and a full-color paperback artbook.
 It is the first RPG Maker on consoles/handhelds to receive a digital release.